itamarkarlik/http-log-analysis/findings.md

 - Monitor for directory traversal patterns and abnormal HTTP activity
 - Review systems targeted by successful traversal-style requests
 - Block or alert on automated scanning tools and suspicious user-agents

+The investigation concluded with high-confidence findings of malicious web reconnaissance and enumeration activity, while no definitive evidence of successful post-exploitation behavior was identified within the available HTTP logs.